tscnlab/LabHandbook/documentation/src/conventions/folder_structure.md

 #### `data/` folder

 The `data/` folder contains all data collected in the project.
 This includes raw, processed and derived data.
 The `raw/` data folder is included to be organised by participants.
 Depending on the project needs, the folder structure of `derivatives` can be more loosely populated.
 We consider derivatives data that are one step away or multiple steps from the raw data, e.g. manually cleaned or preprocessed data.
 The `outputs/` folder contains any outputs directly generated from the data that are useful but not meant for publication.

+The `data/` folder can be accompanied by a sufix that differentiates between data collected at different stages or under different experimental protocols.
+For example `data_pilot/` and `data_main/`.
+There can be as many data folders as needed, as long as the prefix of `data*/` is maintained, and each folder follows the same underlying structure or pattern.

 Data in in the `data/` folder follow the following pattern: